 No. 21 Wisconsin beats Huskers 61-48 despite cold shooting

+LINCOLN, Neb. — Wisconsin was able to get away with horrible shooting against Nebraska.

+That might not be the case if it continues over the Badgers’ closing regular-season stretch of five ranked opponents in six games.

-LINCOLN, Neb.
-(AP) Jonathan Davis scored 10 points and made a couple big baskets to help Wisconsin begin pulling away after halftime, and the No. 21 Badgers overcame a poor shooting performance to beat Nebraska 61-48 on Wednesday night.
+Jonathan Davis scored 10 points and made a couple big baskets to help Wisconsin begin pulling away after halftime as the 21st-ranked Badgers beat the Cornhuskers 61-48 on Wednesday night.

-The Badgers (15-6, 9-5 Big Ten) swept the season series and have won six straight over the Huskers.
-Nebraska (4-11, 0-8) has lost 25 straight against Big Ten opponents.

 Wisconsin shot just 32.3%, its second-worst mark of the season, but still managed to hand the Huskers their third straight double-digit loss.